danielgtaylor/aglio/README.md

 Introduction
 ============

 An [API Blueprint](http://apiblueprint.org/) renderer that supports multiple themes and outputs static HTML that can be served by any web host.
+API Blueprint is a Markdown-based document format that lets you write API descriptions and documentation in a simple and straightforward way.
 Currently supported is API Blueprint format 1A.

 Features
 --------